fm3chanic/npp_themes/README.md

 ### Contribution:

-I accept all fixes, required updates (to maintain compatibility) and extension of the supported languages for all themes covered in this repo.
-Please use colors from the according color scheme for this.
-The color schemes are stored in this repo: https://github.com/fm3chanic/color_schemes
+If you want to help maintaining the themes, please use colors from the according color scheme.
+The color scheme files are stored in this repo: https://github.com/fm3chanic/color_schemes

-Do pull requests one theme at the time for the sake of maintaining overview.